deniskyashif/blog/content/posts/on-recursive-functions.md

 };
 ```

-So if we pass a function \\(F\\) to the Y-combinator, we're going to end up with the following reduction sequence:
+So if we pass a function \\(F\\) to the Y combinator, we're going to end up with the following reduction sequence:

 \\[ Y F \\]
 \\[ \equiv (\lambda f. (\lambda x.f(x x))(\lambda x.f(x x))) \space F \\]